 For authorized users, Blitztest has a smart repetition system, an effective way to remember information.

-It takes repetition to remember information for a long time.
-Some questions we memorize the first time, some we struggle with, and many repetitions are required.
+It takes repetition to commit information to long term memory.
+Some answers we memorize after only one exposure, and others we struggle with, then many repetitions are required.
 Instead of endless rote learning, Leitner's system suggests repeating the questions at increasing intervals, just when the information is on the verge of being forgotten.
 The smart repetition system algorithm also avoids situations in which certain randomly selected questions are shown too often and others are not shown at all.
-The frequency with which a question appears depends only on the user's answers.
+The frequency of being presented with each question depends only on the user's answers.

 Learn the tough questions easily

 The secret to mastering difficult questions is simple — Blitztest analyzes your answers and prompts you to pay more attention to the difficult parts.
 The more often you get a particular word or example wrong, the more often the system asks that particular question.

 The Blitztest will ask you to repeat the material at increasing intervals, just when the information is on the verge of being forgotten.
 This algorithm ensures a smooth transfer of knowledge into long-term memory.